lndwn/react-starter-kit/readme.md

    ```

 1. Download this repository as a new project
-    `npx` allows you to execute a remote `npm` package, without having to install it locally on your machine.
+    `npx` allows you to execute a remote `npm` package, without having to install it locally on your machine first.

    ```bash
    npx create-from-repo \